You’re almost halfway through your pregnancy. Congratulations!

 By the end of this week, you’ll be halfway through this amazing journey.
 You’ve already been through a lot and there’s much more ahead.

-Never hesitate to ask questions of your doctor, a nurse, or other healthcare provider.
+Never hesitate to ask your doctor questions.
 Getting more information about what’s happening with you and your baby will give you some comfort and confidence as you get ready for the second half of your pregnancy.